odinuv/web/slides/database-design/slides.md

 <section markdown='1'>
 ## Second Normal Form
-- This definition of table `relation` is in 1st NF and is not in 2nd NF:
+- This definition of the table `relation` is in 1st NF and is not in 2nd NF:
-    - Key is combination of `SSN1` and `SSN2` attributes.
+    - The key is a combination of `SSN1` and `SSN2` attributes.
-    - `Begin date` depends on the both attributes of key.
+    - `Begin date` depends on the both attributes of the key.
     - `Name1` and `SName1` depends only on `SSN1` -- therefore they
-        depend only on part of the key.
+        depend only on a part of the key.
-    - Table contains redundant data.
+    - The table contains redundant data.
     - Insert / Update anomaly, Delete anomaly.
 </section>